Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 What factors are important in the coffee beans used in the Moka pot?

-The grind of the beans and the roast of the blend are the most important factors when determining which coffee blend will make a good cup of coffee in a Moka pot.
+The grind of the beans and the roast of the blend are the most crucial factors in determining which coffee blend will produce a good cup of coffee in a Moka pot.

 It takes the right combination of features in the coffee for it to process correctly in the Moka pot.

-If either the grind or the coffee roast is not right, the whole pot will not taste the way it should.
+If either the grind or the coffee roast is not right, the entire pot will not taste as it should.

 What is the best coffee roast for a Moka pot?

-The best beans to use in the Moka pot are going to be on the medium-dark to dark side.
+The best beans to use in a Moka pot are those on the medium-dark to dark side.

 Light roasts are not ideal for making coffee in a Moka pot, and dark roasts may be too intense for a Moka pot coffee.